Dates: 16 July – 3 August 2018

 Credits: 3 US (15 UK)

 Assessment: 1000-word written coursework essay (25%); Online exam (15%); 1500-word coursework exercise (25%); Group presentation (25%); Participation (10%)

 In the nineteenth century London and Paris became the first modern cities to have more than a million inhabitants.
 The density and diversity of their populations, the dynamism of their economies, and their extraordinary social, cultural and governmental institutions established them as key nodes in an increasingly interconnected world.
 Today we live in an age of cities, yet London and Paris retain their place as global leaders in international business and finance, arts and culture, scientific and academic research, tourism and education.

 The course has been developed by the world-leading research and teaching expertise of Queen Mary University of London and the University of London Institute in Paris.
-Led by academic staff from both universities, it draws upon the unique local knowledge and insights of academic researchers working in collaboration with institutions, community groups and organizations across both cities.
-The course is supported by ACCENT International, a leading provider of study abroad programmes across the world.
+Taught by academic staff from both universities, it draws upon the unique local knowledge and insights of academic researchers working in collaboration with institutions, community groups and organizations across both cities.